-Air Dry Clay makes this a great kids activity.
-Use water to join and smooth pieces, air dry and paint with tempera, acrylic or watercolor.
+Air Dry Clay is an easy medium for all kids to work with.
+Mold and shape and use water to join and smooth pieces.
+No need for kilns or baking, simply air dry and paint with your choice of tempera, acrylic or watercolor.

 - Remove some clay from the container.
 You may need a butter knife to remove some.
 Roll into a ball and press onto flat surface.